HeithemLejmi/DefensiveCoding/m3_method_input/README.md

   - one if statement to do null-check for all the fields at the same time at the beginning of the method :
     - if null => throw an IllegalArgumentException for the null-check (instead of returning null) (instead of returning null)
     - if not, proceed with the execution
-  - this technique is less specific (we don't throw a specific exception for each specific null field, but still we are printing all the field on the exception msg, so we can see the one wh(s causing the problem.
+  - this technique is less specific (we don't throw a specific exception for each specific null field, but still we are printing all the field on the exception msg, so we can see the one who's causing the problem).
     - If you have many input arguments => go for the generic version
     - if you have few (2 or 3 args), you can try more specific null-check